 Figure 4 represents a snapshot of a piece of the developed monitoring ontology.
-Basically, we arrange the ontology in 4 main classes (superclasses): (i) Metric, E2E metrics (or KPIs) in different contexts such as application, cloud and network; (ii) Service, E2E service including 5G services, e.g., video, health, automotive, etc, (iii) Slo, service level objective, and (iv) Unit, unit of measurements such as data transmission unit and energy unit.
-For the classes Service and Unit, we reuse and extend an existing ontology named Toucan Ontology (ToCo).1
+Basically, we arrange the ontology in 4 main classes (superclasses): (i) Metric, E2E metrics (or KPIs) in different contexts such as application, cloud and network; (ii) Service, network service including 5G services, e.g., video, health, automotive, etc, (iii) Slo, service level objective, and (iv) Unit, unit of measurements such as data transmission unit and energy unit.
+For the classes Service and Unit, we reuse and extend an existing ontology named Toucan Ontology (ToCo)1.

 Figure 5 shows classes, subclasses, and relations among them in the monitoring domain.
 The MMG defines individual instances of these classes (as an object of a class in the Object-Oriented programming) filling in specific properties value information and additional role restrictions.
-Each instance is
+Each instance is related to a particular network service in execution.
+It is worth mentioning that the proposed ontology expresses a non-exhaustive set of classes and properties that can be extended when necessary.